Black Country Slang & Black Country Dialect.

 -

-Black Country pronunciation of 'catch'.
+Black Country pronunciation of 'forehead'.

 -